Eisenhower Centennial silver dollar: Legislation

-The Eisenhower Commemorative Dollar or Eisenhower Centennial Dollar was minted in 1990.
-It is a modern commemorative and the first American silver coin to be minted at the West Point Mint.
+Design

 The obverse was designed by John Mercanti which shows Eisenhower as a president superimposed on Eisenhower the general.
 The dual portrait symbolizes both his military service and peacetime leadership.
 This is the only U.S. coin to feature two portraits of the same person on the same side of one coin.
 The reverse side of the coin was designed by Marcel Jovine and depicts the Eisenhower Home in Gettysburg, Pennsylvania.

+Production and distribution

+The coin is the first American silver coin to be minted at the West Point Mint.

 The Eisenhower Commemorative Dollar was offered in both proof and uncirculated models with authorized mintage capped at 4 million coins.
 Although 4 million coins were authorized, sales were slower than originally projected and approximately 1.39 million coins were sold.